 Time series are available back to 1999 on a seasonally adjusted basis and back to 1991 on a non-seasonally adjusted basis.
 Because of the nature of the data collection and the movement from an annual to quarterly collection, it was only possible to take the method of seasonal adjustment back to the start of the quarterly series in 1999.
-For earlier estimates (which are on a different basis) users should consult Labour Market Trends Volume 112, Number 7) article Jobs in the Public Sector mid-2003.
+For earlier estimates (which are on a different basis) users should consult Labour Market Trends Volume 112, Number 7 and an article on Jobs in the public sector mid-2003 (PDF, 78.9KB).

 Cabinet Office publishes an annual Public Bodies Directory but this does not provide the coverage or timeliness of the PSE quarterly survey.
 They also take monthly and quarterly data collections of management information from Civil Service departments and agencies and non-departmental public bodies (NDPBs).
 This information is used to help quality assure the quarterly PSE estimates.

 The estimates of PSE in education (Standard Industrial Classification (SIC) division 85) differ from the school workforce estimates published by the Department for Education (DfE), mainly as a result of differences in coverage and data sources.

 DfE estimates focus on the number of full-time equivalent teachers and support staff for England only.
 By comparison, the ONS estimates are derived by allocating local authority employees to education using the Inter-Departmental Business Register (IDBR) and the QPSES in England and Wales.